BitzTrail/facebook-page-feed-to-blogger-/README.md

-facebook page feed to blogger   as post including attachments need facebook public feed access app with user token
+Facebook page feed to blogger   as post including attachments need facebook public feed access app with user token

 Developed by Arjun Ram Vs for Bitztrail